LinoyYarkoni/FacebookDesktopApp/README.md

 # Facebook Desktop App

-### The application is a WinForms .NET Facebook application using Facebook API.
+### The is a WinForms .NET Facebook application using Facebook API and Design Patterns.

 ## TECHSTACK:
 * Multi-Threading